 My Healing Journey

-Adrenal Burnout & Insulin Resistance
+From Adrenal Burnout and Insulin Resistance

 When I was growing up, I was a very poor eater.
 For breakfast every morning I would have a bowl full of sugar mixed in hot milk with a few oats — my version of oatmeal.
 A typical lunch was a tuna sandwich on white Wonder Bread.
 Then, at around 3:00 PM, I’d eat cotton candy, Pixi-Stix, Sweet Tarts, a box of sugar cookies, and several Popsicles.
 I also drank a quart of milk every day.
 I didn’t eat birthday cake or ice cream because they were not sweet enough for me!
 Much to my mother’s dismay, by dinner I was pretty filled up with junk and ate very little.
 A green vegetable never passed my lips.